top of page

 CB | LOUISVILLE | 6’0 | 195

 Strengths: Riley is an aggressive and confident corner with a ton of likeable traits.
-He has quick footwork and looks very comfortable in vulnerable positions.
-With 15 career INT’s and 31 PBU’s, Riley is a confident playmaker who can make things happen.
-He’s a fluid athlete who moves well in space Weaknesses: Riley’s long speed is adequate, but he’s not a burner.
-He has the tools to be a good open space tackler, but will need to be more consistent Bottom Line: Riley’s aggressive, instinctual, and technical play style will make him a solid starting CB in the NFL at great value.
+He has quick footwork, stays composed in vulnerable spots, and is a natural playmaker—totaling 15 career INTs and 31 PBUs.
+He’s a fluid athlete who moves well in space and plays with sharp instincts.
+Weaknesses: His long speed is adequate but not elite, and while he has the tools to be a solid open-field tackler, he’ll need to show more consistency.
+Bottom Line: Riley’s aggressive, instinctual, and technical play style gives him strong starting CB potential in the NFL at excellent value.

 N/A